 Some of the steps you should follow to increase your chances of approval while maintaining a good credit history:

 - Make timely repayments.
-A sign that you are trustworthy with a line of credit is — you guessed it — paying your bills paid on time.
+A sign that you’re trustworthy with a line of credit is — you guessed it — paying your bills on time.

 - Avoid payment defaults.
 Defaulting on loan payments looks terrible on your credit report and could also lead to severe legal repercussions.